S3nS3IW00/JCommands/README.md

 You can find more information about how to use `JCommands` on the [Wiki](https://github.com/S3nS3IW00/JCommands/wiki) page.

 ## Dependencies
 As you can see in the description, this is a Javacord extension.
-Javacord is a framework of JDA and it so much easier to create bots with it.
+Javacord is a framework and it so much easier to create bots with it.
 - [Javacord](https://github.com/Javacord/Javacord)

 ## Usage